orsonteodoro/muslx32toolkit/README.md

 # muslx32toolkit

+WARNING: Using the cleaner script can cause data loss of you do not unmount your partitions especially on /mnt.
+An update to fix this will be coming.

 BASH Scripts for Gentoo Linux to build stage3 and stage4 images using crossdev for the muslx32 platform

 note: This is currently being actively developed as of 20170507 from the written instructions to automated scripts to avoid human error.